 There are many online colleges that are offering new students the opportunity for a free or low cost laptop.
 But as previously mentioned, there may be certain caveats involved.
 Here’s a segmented list of programs with laptop programs and their respective conditions for obtaining the devices.

-Free laptops that may be kept after graduation
+Schools with free laptops that may be kept after graduation

 - Bethel University (Google Chromebook)